 God and religion were fabricated by the Romans, and Islam by the Catholic Church; that is proven in an online series ofarticles at.

-eliminate their archenemy, the Catholic Church created Islam.
-Since the purpose
+eliminate their archenemy, the Catholic Church fabricated Islam.
+Because the

-freedom and democracy after a year of experience, it will be clear that it is
+and democracy (god's order), year after year of experience has shown that it is never

-never representative of the reality of living.
-To maintain
+representative of the reality of life.
+To keep their power and impose Sharia, God's

-justified and obligated to do whatever it takes.
+order, they believe they have the right and the duty to do whatever it takes.

 Regarding